How Much Does Good User Interface Design Matter?

 Make It Simple and Relevant

-UI should be invisible to the user.
+Keep the UI simple and relevant to the user's needs.
 Interfaces should use only necessary elements and be clear in the language used on labels and in messaging.
 Before adding an element or text, ask, “Does the user really need that?” and “Does the language make sense to the user?”
 Or even better, “Does the language mirror the user’s?
 Can they see themselves in the UI?”

 Don’t Ask for Data That Already Exists in the System